mitia-anah/Rosny-Portfolio/content/posts/gatsby.md

 Add Button: when users want to add a new list of a birthday.
 Delete Button: if the users choose to remove a profile from the list Edit Button: whenever the users want to make a change on their profiles.
 The application is built with pure vanilla javascript and HTML/CSS3.
 Data was fetched from an API and using a date format like “date-fns”, allows the application’s date or time to be updated.
-Date-fns is a modern javascript date utility library, which provides comprehensive functions for date formatting and manipulation.